RiasadMahbub/RiasadMahbub.github.io/_pages/work_experience.md

 - Guided MODIS EVI analysis for 128 rice fields, helping identify seasonal max and min peaks to understand crop growth dynamics.

-## Teaching Assitant
+## Teaching Assistant
-#### University of Arkansas.
-Department of Biological and Agircultural Engineering
+#### Department of Biological and Agricultural Engineering, University of Arkansas
 ##### Fayetteville, AR
 ##### January 2021 to December 2025